defcronyke/shipping-canada-post-woocommerce/readme.txt

 2. The plugin settings page.

 == Changelog ==
+= 0.2.0 =
+* Letter mail support added, allowing for much cheaper stamp-based postage if the contents are small and light enough.
+See the FAQ for instructions.

 = 0.1.8 =
 * Improve installation instructions and tags in the readme.txt file.